The Benjamins’ Dream

 Gilda Radner is best known as an original cast member of Saturday Night Live.
 As one of the “Not Ready for Prime Time Players,” she created loveable characters like Rosanne Rosannadanna, Emily Litella and Lisa Loopner.

 Gilda was also one of the first participants in the Wellness Community and became one of its biggest advocates.
 She felt it provided “a community for people who have cancer to come and play in, to make their lives better, to have an opportunity to help themselves and help other people.”

 Sadly, Gilda’s cancer was diagnosed too late for effective treatment.
-Following her death, her husband (actor and comedian Gene Wilder), her psychotherapist Joanna Bill, and many of her friends founded an organization similar to the Wellness Community Gilda had loved.
+Following her death, her husband (actor and comedian Gene Wilder), her psychotherapist Joanna Bull, and many of her friends founded an organization similar to the Wellness Community Gilda had loved.

 They called the organization Gilda’s Club because of Gilda’s tongue-in-cheek comment that having cancer in her life made her a member of an elite club to which she’d rather not belong.